 8. Get a Massage

-This is maybe the most pleasurable way to detox!
+This is maybe the most pleasurable and easy ways to detox your body at home!
 When rhythmic strokes and pressure is applied to muscles, tissues and organs during a massage, this stimulates the circulatory system, and when pressure is applied to the tissue and fat, toxins are literally “squeezed” out from in between the muscle fibers and cells.
 They’re released into the circulatory system for easier elimination.

 Your lymphatic fluid system also works with your cardiovascular circulatory system to flush out toxins and carry immune cells throughout the body to help defend against infections.
 If your lymph fluid circulation gets sluggish, toxins can accumulate and immune cells may not get carried to the areas of the body where they’re needed.